Working in work, health and safety has allowed me to develop a wide range of knowledge and experience around wellbeing and health topics

 Little nasties like dust, formaldehyde, fire-retardants, an even those chemicals in your favourite home fragrance can have a negative effect on your health.
 These irritants can find their way into your house in new clothes and paints etc. and can cause real problems.

-With dust mites, mould and pet dander you have even more issues to contend with.
-Those with asthma and the elderly may be even more sensitive to these things as so far as to have reactions on initial contact, whereas others may feel the effects of long-term exposure after weeks, months or even years of exposure.
+With dust mites, mould, and pet dander you have even more issues to contend with.
+Those with asthma and the elderly may be even more sensitive to these things as far as to have reactions on that very first contact, whereas others may feel the effects of long-term exposure more so after a few weeks, months or even years of exposure.

-Indoor allergens and irritants have become more hard hitting with the changes in our daily lives, spending more time indoors and the fact that a lot of us are living in an air-conditioned house where airing out the house is almost a thing of the past for some people.
+Indoor allergens and irritants have become harder hitting with the changes in our daily lives, spending more time indoors, long quarantine periods and the fact that a lot of us are living in an air-conditioned house were airing out the house is an almost outdated concept for some people.

 The steps that I have outlined are there to assist everyone to be more comfortable and I hope that they will help people to consider ways to improve their daily lives.
 These are the sort of considerations that will not only help the average joes, but they may be of assistance to those that suffer from other more chronic and debilitating disorders, like Cystic Fibrosis (CF) or anything thing else that may require some form of infection/contagion control.

 Simple Steps to Improve Air Quality Inside Your Home